Learning Professional Language Skills

 First you need to arm yourself with appropriate vocabulary.
 In your courses, you may have focused on learning the language in general.
 Learning to speak like a professional means mastering the specialized language of your chosen field.

-You will need to know how to utilize online and media resources for learning (see the other articles under How to Study).
+You will need to know how to utilize online and media resources for learning (see the other articles under Learning Beyond the Textbook).
 You can start with a simple google search in your target language for the job you want.
 What kind of things come up?
 Are there any relevant articles or any media like movies and shows?
-Read about what people say about the work in the target language, recording and learning the vocabulary with your memory system (Why You Need a Memory System) as you go.
+Read about what people say about the work in the target language, recording and learning the vocabulary with your memory system as you go.

 Any native speakers you know, such as friends, iTalki conversation partners, or teachers can help you find resources or tell you about the job and what sort of vocabulary might be useful.
 Someone who actually holds the job or a related one would be ideal, but may be hard to find.
 Also watch some of the media sources you find, and read any news articles that seem relevant (most search engines have a ‘news’ tab).